 Who qualifies from those zone meets forward to the NCAA Championships gets a little complicated.
 Basically, each zone is allocated a certain number of spots in each event, based on how well the zone performed at the prior year’s NCAA Championship meet.
 In short, each zone starts with a baseline of 5 women and 4 men in each discipline, and then are allocated an additional spot for each top 16 finisher they had at NCAAs the prior year.
 No Zone A men, for example, scored on platform at NCAAs last year, so they still only get 4 spots for that event.
-Zone C, which includes the powerhouse programs at Indiana and Purdue, had 7 men score at NCAAs last year on the 1-meter, so they get 11 spots (4+7) for this year.
+Zone C, which includes the powerhouse programs at Indiana and Purdue as well as IUPUI, Kentucky, and Ohio State, had 6 men score at NCAAs last year on the 1-meter, so they get 10 spots (4+6) for this year.

 Once a diver is qualified, he or she can dive in any of the other 2 events, so long as they finished in the top 12 in their zone in that event.
 A certain number of divers from each zone have their costs reimbursed, while other schools will have to pay their athletes’ way – part of new rules instituted in the last few years to expand the diving field at NCAAs.

-- Zone B – James E. Martin Aquatic Center, Auburn, Alabama – March 11th-13th
+- Zone B – Ramsey Center, Athens, Georgia, (University of Georgia) – March 9th-11th

-- Zone C – Morgan J. Burke Aquatic Center, West Lafayette, Indiana – March 14th-16th
+- Zone C – Lancaster Aquatic Center, Lexington, Kentucky (University of Kentucky) – March 12th-14th

 Qualifying Spots Per Zone